 - 1. Perform a SLP analysis by drawing isobars to define the pressure pattern.
 Isobars are analyzed at 4 hPa intervals.
 Permissible values for isobars are any value that is divisible by 4. (e.g. ...
 992 hPa, 996 hPa, 1000 hPa, 1004 hPa, 1008 hPa, 1012 hPa, 1016 hPa, 1020 hPa, ...)
 Depending on the actual pressure values plotted on your map, you may need to use only some of these values or you may need to use values that are larger or smaller than those listed.
 I recommend that you find the station with the lowest SLP observation and the station with the highest SLP observation; this could help you determine which isobars must be analyzed. - 2.
 Label the low-pressure center in red with a large "L" including the value of the central pressure.
 There is a low-pressure center that is surrounded by at least one (and maybe more) closed isobar(s). - 3.
 Properly position the cold front on the map.
-(The map has a southeastward progressing cold front.)
+(The map has a southward/southeastward progressing cold front.)
 The cold front (and warm front) must originate at the center of cyclone in the mature stage of development, which is the case for your map.
 The cold front extends southward from the low.
 Cold fronts are found at the leading edge of a cold, dry air mass that is advancing eastward and equatorward and is replacing a warmer, moister air mass.
 Try to identify large air masses on the map with distinct temperature and moisture (dew point) differences.
 The boundary between different air masses is always the place to locate any fronts.
-From your reading (and lectures for the classroom section) you know also that winds blow from different directions on the two sides of a front.
+From your reading (and lectures for classroom sections) you know also that winds blow from different directions on the two sides of a front.
 Clouds, precipitation and thunderstorms are often found along a cold front.
 (This map does not have an occluded front.) - 4.
 Properly position the warm (very slow moving) front on the map.
-The western end of the warm front originates at the center of the low and extends northeastward.
+The western end of the warm front emanates from the center of the low and extends northeastward.
 Warm fronts are found where warm, humid air is moving poleward and is replacing a colder/drier air mass.
 Again, you need to identify large air masses with distinct differences in temperature and moisture and concentrate on the boundary between these air masses to try to locate the front.
 You then use the wind direction, and perhaps even cloud and precipitation data to adjust the location of the front.
-(This map does not have an occluded front.) - 5.
+(Again, this map does not have an occluded front.) - 5.
 Label the locations of a continental polar air mass and a maritime tropical air mass with a large "cP" and "mT" respectively.
+Students too often forget to do this.

-I give an example of a portion of a finished analysis from a prior semester.
-Your analysis, in general terms, should look something like this one.
-Note how I have entered the value of SLP at the center of the low, which in this case is 1005 hPa.
+I give an example of a finished analysis from a prior semester.
+Your analysis should look something like this one since your analysis is for three hours later.
+Note how I denote the SLP of 1007 hPa at the center of the low as "07".
+Ditto "21" value for the center of high pressure.

-This assignment is given with the hope that you find analyzing a weather map fun.
-That said a quality analysis takes time, thought and effort.
+This assignment is given in the hope that you find analyzing a weather map fun.
+That said, a quality analysis takes time, thought and effort.
 For that reason, I urge you do not procrastinate until the last moment to start the assignment.
 I want all of you to score well on this assignment.
 If you have any questions, please send them ASAP over the class listsery.
 Then my reply can be of benefit to the entire class.